error404compiled/error404compiled/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on data science and Machine learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning deep learning models
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate with MAANG MNC's
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about on my [instagram](https://www.instagram.com/error404_compiled)
-- 📫 How to reach me: ...
+- 📫 How to reach me: hrihtiksharma900@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Grinding stuffs
 -->